 The research program became more and more paediatric, with increasing research interests in the circulatory physiology in the context of congenital heart disease, under the supervision of Dr Elliott Shinebourne, and so he then went into paediatrics, training initially at University College Hospital and Hillingdon Hospital and then training in Paediatric Respiratory Medicine with Professor John Warner at the Brompton Hospital, and Professor Mike Silverman at the Royal Postgraduate Medical School.
 He was appointed Consultant and Senior Lecturer in Paediatric Respirology in January 1991, and was made Professor at Imperial College in 2002.

 His research interests include the invasive and non-invasive measurement of airway inflammation in children, in particular the use of endobronchial biopsy in the management of severe asthma, and also respiratory mass spectrometry.
-Thanks to the many people whom he has been lucky enough to count amongst his collaborators, he has raised more than £40 million in peer review grants and donations, including being Chief Investigator leading a £4.64 million Wellcome Strategic award (2016).
-He has supervised 24 MD and PhD degrees, authored nearly 350 papers in peer review journals, and written more than 60 chapters in books and monographs.
-He has co-edited 10 books, and is currently working on the 9th edition of Kendig’s Disorders of the Respiratory Tract in Children (and is currently working on the 8th edition), and ‘Cystic Fibrosis in the 21st Century', a Monograph in the series ‘Progress in Respiratory Research'.
+Thanks to the many people whom he has been lucky enough to count amongst his collaborators, he has raised more than £70 million in peer review grants and donations, including being Chief Investigator leading a £4.64 million Wellcome Strategic award (2016).
+He has supervised 36 MD and PhD degrees, authored more than 550 papers in peer review journals, and written more than 100 chapters in books and monographs.
+He has co-edited 10 books, and is currently working on the 9th edition of Kendig’s Disorders of the Respiratory Tract in Children.
 He has been Deputy Editor of the American Journal of Respiratory and Critical Care Medicine (the highest impact factor respiratory journal, the only Deputy Editor from outside North America), and Head of the Paediatric Assembly of the European Respiratory Society.
-He is the Joint Editor in Chief of Thorax, the 2nd ranked chest journal in the world, and top-ranked outside North America, the first paediatrician to hold this post.
-He has served as Associate Editor for Europe for Paediatric Pulmonology.
-He has been Visiting Professor at Melbourne Children’s' Hospital, at Wake Forest, North Carolina, USA, and Children’s Hospital of Philadelphia, where he delivered the annual George Polgar Lecture.
-He was 2007 Charles West Lecturer at the Royal College of Physicians.
-Other visiting Professorships include Miami Children’s Hospital and Virginia Commonwealth University and he has been Nancy N Huang Professor at St Christopher's Hospital, Philadelphia.
+He was the Joint Editor in Chief of Thorax, then the 2nd ranked chest journal in the world, and top-ranked outside North America, the first paediatrician to hold this post.
+He has been Visiting Professor overseas on ten occasions and delivered fourteen named lectures, including the 2007 Charles West Lecture at the Royal College of Physicians.
 He was 2008 Jonxis Medallist, University Hospital of Groningen, Netherlands.

-He was appointed an NIHR Senior Investigator in 2011.
+He was appointed an NIHR Senior Investigator in 2011, renewed in 2015.
 Also in 2011, as a result of a Watergate-like conspiracy by his present and past trainees (more than 50 of whom currently occupy senior academic and clinical positions), he was awarded the Rector’s Award for Excellence in Research Supervision as well as the Rector’s Medal in Research Supervision.
 In 2016 he was appointed a non-Executive Director of the AHSC, representing Imperial College.